ethereum/consensus-specs/specs/sharding/beacon-chain.md

     of degree d - N - 1, where d = next_power_of_two(2*N)
     (The remaining positions are filled with 0, this is to make FFTs usable)
     """
+    # TODO!  -- this is currently wrong non power of two lists, need to implement last part of this: https://notes.ethereum.org/N-4E_VbaSy2Iqcug9ke8PQ
     result = 0
     N = len(commitments) // 2
     r = hash_to_field(commitments)